ThainaPereira24/repositorio-remoto-/README.md

-# repositorio-remoto-
+# repositorio remoto depois do clone
-Descrição inserida no repositorio remoto antes do clone.
+Descrição inserida no repositorio remoto depois do clone.
 .